letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 out developers to take it out for a spin, give us feedback, and hopefully contribute back new and exciting features.
 Our aim is to make it run on just about any web hosting service with a recent-ish version of PHP, with no external dependencies, other than some kind of database access.
+Once we get stuff nailed down and provide a baseline of functionality, we will look into hosted solutions.

-All that is necessary is to get a single PHP file onto your server, Everything else is controlled via a pretty web interface that downloads, installs and configures everything you need and even includes custom art by XXX!
+All that is necessary is to get a [single PHP file](https://github.com/cashmusic/DIY/blob/master/installers/php/install.php) onto your server, Everything else is controlled via a pretty web interface that downloads, installs and configures everything you need and even includes custom art by Audrey Nieh of [Squid You Not](http://www.squidyounot.com)!
 Jesse has a sweet tooth for eye candy, and it shows.

 We are working, slowly but surely, to make this software a game-changer.
 And slowly but surely is on purpose, because we are in it for the long haul, and